10.0

 F-150

 The contact owns a 2019 Ford F-150.
-The contact stated that the vehicle made a rattling sound during start-up.
-No warning light was illuminated.
-The vehicle was taken to the dealer, where it was diagnosed that the cam phaser needed to be replaced.
+The contact stated while driving 10 MPH, the vehicle started to make a clicking noise.
+There was no warning light illuminated.
+The vehicle was driven to an independent mechanic to be diagnosed.
+The vehicle was diagnosed with cam riser shaft, timing belt, and sprocket failure.
 The vehicle was not repaired.
-The manufacturer was made aware of the failure and advised the contact to file a complaint with the NHTSA Hotline.
-The contact related the failure to Customer Satisfaction Program: 21N03 (Cam Phaser Replacement); however, the VIN was not included.
-The failure mileage was approximately 61,000.
+The local dealer was not contacted.
+The manufacturer was made aware of the failure and referred the contact to the NHTSA Hotline.
+The failure mileage was approximately 100,000.

 F-150